isabella232/scope-services/tutorial-console-logger.rst

 client.js
   Definition of the client class.

-console_logger.js, scope.js, window_manager.js
+lib/console_logger.js, lib/scope.js, lib/window_manager.js
-  The service APIs to bind your application to the Scope interface.
+  The service APIs to bind your application to the Scope interface with documentation links and constant identifiers to handle messages.

-helper_const_ids.txt
-  A helper file to copy-paste constants for all services and messages.

 lib/clientlib_async.js
   Convenience library for interacting with the Scope proxy.